awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+### key namespace

+A configuration value for a keyring that identifies the grouping or categorization for the wrapping keys that keyring can access.

+The key namespace MUST be a string value.

+### key name

+A configuration value for a keyring that identifies a single wrapping key within a key namespace.

+The key name MUST be a string value.

+### provider ID

+An output value returned by a keyring on encrypt as part of an encrypted data key structure that identifies the grouping or categorization for the keyring that can fulfill this keyring's decryption contract.

+The provider ID MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key namespace.

+### provider info

+An output value returned by a keyring on encrypt as part of an encrypted data key structure that provides necessary information for a keyring to fulfill this keyring's decryption contract.

+The provider info MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key name.

 ## Supported Keyrings